Chart Color Schemes

 Infrastructure

-Leneva has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Leneva has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects expected to influence the area, among them notable ones like the Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project), 92 Martins Road Leneva Residential Development, Hydrogen Park Murray Valley (HyP Murray Valley), and Leneva-Baranduda Precinct Structure Plan.
+AreaSearch has identified nine projects likely affecting this region.
+Notable ones are Riverina Redevelopment Program (Albury Wodonga Military Area Redevelopment Project), 92 Martins Road Leneva Residential Development, Hydrogen Park Murray Valley (HyP Murray Valley), and Leneva-Baranduda Precinct Structure Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.